 Photo by Rohan Thomson / Getty Images

 This test detects bits of the virus itself and can tell you if you’re currently infected.
-Patients either spit into a tube or use swabs to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
-The test may also be referred to as a PCR or NAAT test.
-The assay used to detect the virus’ genetic material, RNA, is the PCR assay.
-Because RNA is made up of nucleic acids, it's also a nucleic acid amplification technology, or NAAT, tests.
+Swabs are used to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
+There are two types of tests that detect SARS-CoV-2’s genetic material, or RNA: PCR tests and isothermal amplification, or IA, tests.
+Because RNA is made up of nucleic acids, both PCR and IA tests are also called nucleic acid amplification technology, or NAAT, tests.
 PCR tests are considered the gold-standard of NAAT testing.